 I’ll tell you even without knowing your job, duties, or schedule.

-(no, I’m not clairvoyant – although it probably would be an interesting capability to have 😉 – I just gave this matter a good thought )
+(and, no, I’m not clairvoyant – although it probably would be an interesting capability to have 😉 – I just gave this matter a good thought )

-Those tasks which repeat themselves on a daily level (or are pretty close to it) are those who take the most time in our lives – even though they might not take as much to get them done.
+Those tasks which repeat themselves on a daily level (or are pretty close to it) are those which take the most time in our lives – even though they might not take as much to get them done.

 This might sound counterintuitive but think about it.